mhbeals/mhwood.github.io/histories/hndm.md

 Currently, the HNDM has almost 8 million digitised pages from 941 newspaper titles between 1722 and 2006.
-Out of these, 516 titles (1722-1889) are Open Access, and 425 (1890-2006) are restricted and can only be accessed from inside the newspaper library's facilities and on campus.
-The microfilmed and digital archives can be found in the National Newspaper Library's Fondo Reservado (special collections), which includes Mexican periodical publications between 1722 and 1917, foreign periodical publications from 1665 to 1920, the Garcia Valseca collection and the newspaper miscellanea and important newspapers
+Out of these, 516 titles (1722–1889) are open access, and 425 (1890–2006) are restricted and can only be accessed from inside the newspaper library’s facilities and on campus.
+The microfilmed and digital archives can be found in the National Newspaper Library’s Fondo Reservado (special collections), which includes Mexican periodical publications between 1722 and 1917, foreign periodical publications from 1665 to 1920, the Garcia Valseca collection and the newspaper miscellanea and important newspapers